ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### Web Portal (Open OnDemand)

 McCleary web portal url is available at [ood-mccleary.ycrc.yale.edu](http://ood-mccleary.ycrc.yale.edu).

+On McCleary, you are limited to 4 interactive app instances (of any type) through the web portal at one time.
+Additional instances will remain pending in the queue until you terminate older open instances.
+Closing the window does not terminate the interactive app job.
+To terminate the job, click the "Delete" button in your "My Interactive Apps" page in the web portal.

 !!! note
 	Again, the url does *not* use the domain hpc.yale.edu, but uses *ycrc*.yale.edu instead.